openxla/shardy/docs/2024-03-14-shardy-partitioner-rfc.md

 ### Status

-Shardy is being developed as an MLIR-based partitioning system, and will be completely open sourced.
+Shardy is being developed as an MLIR-based partitioning system.
 The Shardy project is in active development, but we seek feedback from the open source community.

 ## Sharding Representation